HTTPArchive/almanac.httparchive.org/src/content/en/2019/media.md

 ## Introduction
 Images, animations, and videos are an important part of the web experience.
 They are important for many reasons: they help tell stories, engage audiences, and provide artistic expression in ways that often cannot be easily produced with other web technologies.
 The importance of these media resources can be demonstrated in two ways: by the sheer volume of bytes required to download for a page, and also the volume of pixels painted with media.

-From a pure bytes perspective, HTTP Archive has [historically reported](https://legacy.httparchive.org/interesting.php#bytesperpage) an average of two-thirds of resource bytes associated from media.
+From a pure bytes perspective, HTTP Archive has <a hreflang="en" href="https://legacy.httparchive.org/interesting.php#bytesperpage">historically reported</a> an average of two-thirds of resource bytes associated from media.
 From a distribution perspective, we can see that virtually every web page depends on images and videos.
 Even at the tenth percentile, we see that 44% of the bytes are from media and can rise to 91% of the total bytes at the 90th percentile of pages.

 {{ figure_markup(
   image="fig1_bytes_images_and_video_versus_other.png",